martinhecher/generator-puppetmaster/README.md

 ### Creating a new project

-Create a new folder and execute
+Create a new 'parent' folder and execute

 > npm init

 within that folder.
 This will create a 'package.json' file in the folder with the provided information.
-We will use this 'package.json' file to configure our 'multi-project' environment.
+We will use this 'package.json' file to configure our 'multi-workspace' environment.
 Open the file and add a section 'puppetmaster' to it.
-Within this section we add our first so called 'workspace' (for more information on workspaces see the following sections).
+Within this section we add our first workspace (for more information on workspaces see the following sections).
 Your result will look very similar to this content, which is a fully working project named 'my-puppetmaster-project' with two sub-projects 'generator-puppetmaster' and 'tomato':

 ```json
 {